 Day 1 ARRIVE IN ATHENS, GREECE

 Welcome to Athens!
+Transfers from the airport to your hotel.
 At 6 pm, meet your traveling companions for a welcome drink with your Tour Director.

 Stop at the spectacular Corinth Canal to take a photo.
 Highlights today include MYCENAE, where 19th-century excavations reveal impressions of the splendors so vividly described by Homer.
-Admire the Beehive Tombs, known as the Treasury of Atreus; Lion Gate, Europe’s oldest known monument; the remains of Agamemnon’s Royal Palace, and the impressive fortifications of the Citadel.
-Also visit the museum before a short drive to EPIDAURUS for a tour of its amazingly well-preserved 2,300-year-old open-air theater.
+Admire the Beehive Tombs, known as the Treasury of Atreus; Lion Gate, Europe’s oldest known monument; the remains of Agamemnon’s Royal Palace; and the impressive fortifications of the Citadel.
+Also visit the museum before continuing to EPIDAURUS for a tour of its amazingly well-preserved 2,300-year-old OPEN-AIR-THEATER.
 Stay overnight in nearby Nauplia.

 Journey to mystic Delphi.
 The afternoon is devoted to a fascinating tour of the ancient sanctuary of the god Apollo in its dramatic setting on the slopes of Mount Parnassus.
 Hear about the Oracle and tour the EXCAVATIONS.
 End the day with a visit to the ARCHAEOLOGICAL MUSEUM to admire the Charioteer, an extraordinary 5th-century-BC bronze statue.
 A highlight this evening is a DANCE LESSON, where you’ll learn how to dance the sirtaki, made famous in the movie Zorba the Greek, accompanied by a glass of the traditional Ouzo.

-Leave fascinating Delphi behind you this morning and head back to Athens stopping en-route in the pretty town of Arachova located on the slopes of Mount Parnassus, boasting panoramic views.
-Stroll around the town and admire the picturesque architecture before arriving in Athens with time to do some last-minute exploring on your own.
+Leave fascinating Delphi behind you this morning and head back to Athens stopping en-route in the pretty town of Arachova located on the slopes of Mount Parnassus.
+Enjoy panoramic views and stroll around the town to admire the picturesque architecture before arriving in Athens with time to do some last-minute exploring on your own.
 Tonight is your chance to savor more Greek delicacies with an optional dinner at a local restaurant.